Key Takeaways

 Sources: NIST CAISI, CSA/Gartner

-This is not a criticism of NIST.
+NIST's current gap here reflects the framework's age rather than a design flaw.
 The framework was released in January 2023, when ChatGPT was two months old and production AI agents were essentially nonexistent.
 The agent standards initiative demonstrates exactly the kind of responsive evolution that a living framework should exhibit.
-The practical question for organizations is not "will NIST catch up?" — it will — but "what do we do in the meantime?"
+NIST will catch up.
+The practical question for organizations is what to do in the meantime.

 The gap year strategy: use A7 to assess agentic readiness now, deploy agents at the autonomy level your readiness supports, and plan for integration with NIST agent standards as they finalize in 2027.
 The investments are additive, not competing.